Mathematics

 Profile of a Graduate Capacities: Design

-Introducing Ratios, Unit Rate and Percentages
+Introducing Rations, Unit Rate and Percentages

 In this unit, students learn that a ratio is an association between two quantities, e.g., “1 teaspoon of drink mix to 2 cups of water.”
 Students analyze contexts that are often expressed in terms of ratios, such as recipes, mixtures of different paint colors, constant speed (an association of time measurements with distance measurements), and uniform pricing (an association of item amounts with prices).
 Students develop an understanding of ratios, equivalent ratios, and unit rates.
 Students analyze situations involving both discrete and continuous quantities, and involving ratios of quantities with units that are the same and that are different.
 They learn all ratios that are equivalent to can be made by multiplying both and by the same non-zero number.
 Throughout the unit, students are introduced to discrete diagrams, double number line diagrams and ratio tables as tools that can assist in solving ratio problems.
 After developing an understanding of what a ratio is, students begin exploring “part-part-whole” ratios.
 They learn how to interpret ratios as rates per 1 or unit rate.
 Measurement conversions provide other opportunities to use rates.
 Students learn that “percent” means “per 100” and indicates a rate.
 Just as a unit rate can be interpreted in context as a rate per 1, a percentage can be interpreted in the context from which it arose as a rate per 100.